 Lottie has come of age and hit all the mainstream UI arenas, filling end-user screens around the world daily.
 Yet, there are still the holdouts who prefer to use raster animation formats to deliver animations rendered from vector graphics.
-Some of us just cannot be convinced on the ease of integrating Lotties with websites and mobile apps, or on how every mainstream browser and mobile device now supports them.
+Some of us just cannot be convinced on the ease of integrating Lottie with websites and mobile apps, or on how every mainstream browser and mobile device now supports them.

 Perhaps the only way to clear our doubts is to do a proper comparison of Lottie and raster animations.
 So, here goes.